reshmabidikar/slate/source/includes/_subscription.md

 For most use cases, those two views are one and the same; the customer gets invoiced for what she consumes.

-Subscriptions can be in one of the following states:

 Please refer to our [subscription manual](http://docs.killbill.io/latest/userguide_subscription.html) for more details.

 ## Subscription Resource